-The LANL/Skunk Works® track, inferred from the Spencer paper and the MSNW patents for the "Fusion Driven Rocket," represents a more direct, "brute-force" application of FRC physics for propulsion.8 This approach focuses on forming a single FRC and then compressing it to extreme density, likely using an imploding metal liner.
+The LANL/Skunk Works® track, inferred from the Spencer paper and the MSNW patents for the "Fusion Driven Rocket," represents a more direct, "brute-force" application of FRC physics for propulsion.
+This approach focuses on forming a single FRC and then compressing it to extreme density, likely using an imploding metal liner.
 This method is explicitly designed to prioritize power density and propulsive efficiency.
-The violent, single-shot event of vaporizing the liner serves as a direct method to convert fusion energy into the kinetic energy of a propellant mass, a design optimized for a specific military mission: high-thrust, high-specific-impulse propulsion.8 before the final compression.
+The violent, single-shot event of vaporizing the liner serves as a direct method to convert fusion energy into the kinetic energy of a propellant mass, a design optimized for a specific military mission: high-thrust, high-specific-impulse propulsion.
+The Helion track represents a more complex, "systems-level" engineering approach optimized for clean, commercial electricity generation.
+Helion's architecture adds the steps of FRC translation and merging before the final compression.
 This merging process adds kinetic energy and enhances the stability of the target plasma.
-The entire system is designed around an aneutronic D-3He fuel cycle to minimize neutron radiation and enable a high-efficiency inductive direct energy conversion system, an architecture tailored to the requirements of a sustainable, grid-scale power plant.10
+The entire system is designed around an aneutronic D-He fuel cycle to minimize neutron radiation and enable a high-efficiency inductive direct energy conversion system, an architecture tailored to the requirements of a sustainable, grid-scale power plant.